lysialeao/react-testing-library-and-jest-/README.md

 ## Licença

 Este projeto está licenciado sob a licença MIT.
-Para mais informações, consulte o arquivo LICENSE.md.